miikaah/musa/README.md

 Musa is a user interface for musa-electron and musa-server made with React.
 It is an exploration into how to create a cross-platform music player utilising Electron and React.
 It supports mp3, flac and ogg files and jpeg, png and webp images.
+It works on Linux, MacOS and Windows.

 ## Development